Skip to main content

 Accessing Adaptive Practice

-To get started, you will need to create an Albert Account by going to www.albert.io, clicking Sign Up in the top-right corner, and filling in the required fields.
-Then you can locate Adaptive subjects in Albert:
+To get started, you will need to create an Albert Account by going to www.albert.io, clicking the Sign Up button in the top-right corner, and filling in the required fields.
+To locate Adaptive subjects in Albert:

-1. Navigate to the Library page from the top navigation menu.
+1. Navigate to the Library tab in the top navigation menu.

-2. Select an Adaptive Subject (for example, Adaptive Math or Adaptive Grammar).
+2. Select an Adaptive subject (for example, Adaptive ELA or Adaptive Math).

 Enabling Adaptive Practice for Your Class